History

 December 02, 2010

 “The empire, long divided, must unite; long united, must divide.”
 So begins the historical fiction “The Three Kingdoms” with a line as recited by the Chinese Diaspora as “To be or not to be” in the West.
-These days many Western business schools introduce Eastern strategic thinking through Sun Tzu’s treatise, “The Art of War”.
-One imagines that […]
+These days many Western business schools introduce Eastern strategic thinking through Sun Tzu’s treatise, “The Art of War”. […]

 Read more